-Do you sometimes feel like doormat?
+Do you sometimes feel like doormat and constantly asking how to not let people walk all over you?
 Are you “too nice?”

 Some people take the phrase ‘nice guys finish last’ to heart, but the Dalai Lama once said that we should be kind whenever possible (and it’s always possible).
 There is absolutely nothing wrong with being human.
 It enables you to sleep with a clear conscience and if you believe in karma, what goes around will eventually come around.